quantumcycle/metaerr/README.md

 err := metaerr.Wrap(err, "failure")
 ```

-The next step once you have a Metaerr is to add metadata to it.
-The first step is to create a function matching the `metaerr.ErrorMetadata` signature.
+The next step, once you have a Metaerr, is to add metadata to it.
+You need to create a function that matches the `metaerr.ErrorMetadata` signature.
 For your convenience, you can use `metaerr.StringMeta`, but you can also create your own.
-Ultimately, all metadata entries are stored as string.
+Ultimately, all metadata entries are stored as strings.

 ```golang
 //Create an metadata called ErrorCode